khalil-research/PyEPO/docs/source/content/modules/pyepo.func.rst

 Noise Contrastive Estimation (NCE)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-NCE Loss function [#f4]_ is a surrogate loss function based on viewing non-optimal solutions as negative examples.
-For NCE Loss, the constraints are known and fixed, but the cost vector need to be predicted from contextual data.
+Noise Contrastive Estimation (NCE) [#f4]_ serve as surrogate loss function based on negative examples.
+The key idea is to work with a small set of non-optimal solutions as negative samples.
+Thus, we can maximizes the difference  of the probability between optimal solution and others.

 .. autoclass:: pyepo.func.NCE
     :noindex: